jakobhoeg/nextjs-ollama-llm-ui/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/nextjs-ollama-llm-ui.svg?columns=3)](https://repology.org/project/nextjs-ollama-llm-ui/versions)

-Use a pre-build package from one of the supported packages run a local environment of the web interface.
+Use a pre-build package from one of the supported package managers to run a local environment of the web interface.
 Alternatively you can install from source with the instructions below.

 ## Install from source